 Today marks the 60th Anniversary of the Death of Princess Alexandra, Duchess of Fife, a granddaughter of King Edward VII who inherited the title in her own right, married Prince Arthur of Connaught, a grandson of Queen Victoria, served as the Viceregal Consort of South Africa, and even pursued a career in nursing.
 Since we have already taken as look at her Fife Tiara, Fife Fringe Tiara, and Connaught Fringe Tiara, we will be featuring another heirloom jewel worn by the Duchess- Queen Victoria’s Diamond Jubilee Chain:

-In the early 1920s, around the time her husband was appointed Governor General of South Africa, the Duchess of Fife paired Queen Victoria’s Diamond Jubilee Chain, in a shortened version with four bracelets made from the other pieces, with the Connaught Fringe Tiara for an Official Portrait, and also wore the piece to a Ball in 1926.
+In the early 1920s, around the time her husband was appointed Governor General of South Africa, the Duchess of Fife paired Queen Victoria’s Diamond Jubilee Chain, in a shortened version with four bracelets made from the leftover pieces, with the Connaught Fringe Tiara for an Official Portrait, and also wore the piece to a Ball in 1926 (Beth at RJWMB).
 Since her only son tragically predeceased her, the Duchess’ heirs were her two nephews, but the Diamond Jubilee Chain went to her cousin and sister-in-law, Lady Patricia Ramsay, and was sold for £12,480 at the 1974 auction of the latter’s Jewels at Sotheby’s.
 Its current location is unknown.